 Media Release: Battery Trial to Put Storage on the Front Foot

 A new Canberra-based storage trial will examine whether lithium-ion batteries could enhance electricity grids and increase the use of renewable energy.Read the release

 Six lithium-ion, one conventional lead-acid, and one advanced lead-acid battery packs were installed during Phase 1 of the trial, which commenced in August 2016.
 The trial was subsequently expanded with a Phase 2 in July 2017, to include an additional eight lithium-ion packs, a zinc-bromide flow battery, and an aqueous hybrid ion battery bank.
 Phase 3 commenced in late 2019 and involved the addition of another eight battery packs, including a sodium-nickel chloride battery and a lithium titanate battery.

 All batteries were selected because they were commercially available and covered a spectrum of prices and chemistry variants.
 To ensure independence all batteries were purchased at full retail prices, primarily from third party distributors.

 Users and industry were consulted in the design a testing regime and data structure in order to maximise the value of the findings.
 This will broaden the understanding of various emerging storage technologies, guiding how they can best be adopted as they increasingly compete with conventional lead-acid batteries on cost and reliability.

-The results will be shared broadly across the energy industry with investors, power companies, researchers and consumers.
-The provision of independent data and analysis will inform and improve investment decisions about the future impact of both grid-connected and remote power system battery storage.
+The testing results are being shared broadly across the energy industry with consumers, investors, power companies, and researchers.
+The provision of independent data and analysis helps inform and improve investment decisions about the future impact of both grid-connected and remote power system battery storage.